Getty Images

 "I'm not going to issue indefinite, wait-out-the-clock relief," Schecter said during initial oral arguments on Oct.
 23 for a lawsuit that AT&T filed in late August over breach of contract.

-AT&T attorneys argued its contract with VMware was negotiated prior to Broadcom's acquisition of the company and included a two-year extension for support services that Broadcom would not honor.
+AT&T attorneys have argued its contract with VMware was negotiated prior to Broadcom's acquisition of the company and included a two-year extension for support services that Broadcom would not honor.

 Broadcom countered that the services covered in the contract do not exist anymore given changes the company has made to VMware's catalog and its transition to a software subscription model.
-It also claimed the scope of AT&T's argued damages for not honoring the contract are inaccurate.
+It also claimed the scope of AT&T's argued damages for not honoring the contract is inaccurate.

 AT&T's arguments against Broadcom echo a similar contract struggle faced by other VMware customers, according to Marc Staimer, president and founder of Dragon Slayer Consulting.
 While some might be emboldened in negotiations should AT&T win, few have the resources for lengthy litigation, he said.